tfjmp/website/content/home/phd.md

 You may also look at [this page](https://tfjmp.org/post/working-with-me/) which describes my expectations when working with graduate students.
 Finally, you should have a look at [UBC cost calculator](https://www.grad.ubc.ca/prospective-students/tuition-fees-cost-living/cost-living#calctable).

+{{% callout note %}}
-**Note:** The Master of Science in Computer Science at UBC is a research degree.
+The Master of Science in Computer Science at UBC is a research degree.
 Students are expected to conduct research, submit papers for publication, and eventually write a thesis.
 You can find more information on the university [website](https://www.grad.ubc.ca/prospective-students/graduate-degree-programs/master-of-science-computer-science).
 While applications are not reviewed with the same expectations as those of PhD applicants, you should clearly demonstrate you have an interest and the capacity to conduct research.
+{{% /callout %}}

 ## A few facts